Calculated based on number of publications stored in Pure and citations from Scopus

 Research interests

-My research has focused on the design, development, and evaluation of applied games for a variety of contexts:
+My research has focused on the design, development, and evaluation of applied games for a variety of contexts.
+My currently work involves collaboration with third sector organisations to explore the co-production of games that support their achievements of goals and objectives:

 • CumbraeCraft is a heritage-themed game on the Minecraft Education platform designed for primary schoolchildren.
 The game was developed alongside a complete suite of lessons based on the discovery of local heritage of the Isle of Cumbrae in North Ayrshire, Scotland.

-I am interested in pursuing research and supervision opportunities of research in:
+I am actively interested in pursuing research opportunities in:

 • games for third-sector and volunteer organisations;